Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/01a_Overview.md

 - [ADD ELEMENT]
   Click the button to add a dashlet to the selected tab.
-The *Dashlet picker* window is displayed.
+The *Dashlet picker* window is displayed, see [Dashlet picker](#dashlet-picker).
 The button is only displayed in the *Edit tab* view.

 - [SAVE]
   Click this button to save any changes.
 The changes are applied.
 The *Edit tab* view is closed.